ellaboevans/blogr-landing-page/README.md

 ### Useful resources

 - [W3schools](https://www.w3schools.com) - This website helped me understand the basic use of dropdown component.
-- [MDN](https://dev.to) - Used to revise some event.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used to revise some event.
-- [Tailwindcss](https://tailwindcss.com/docs/) - Used to follow up with my development.
+- [Tailwindcss Docs](https://tailwindcss.com/docs/) - Used to follow up with my development.